Best Convertible Car Seat 2018

 Britax Boulevard: More details

 Britax is the king of convertible car seats and the Britax Boulevard is their flagship model.
 There are two major headlines for the Boulevard: the new ClickTight base and added side impact protection.
 Let’s take a look at the ClickTight base—this new feature allows for ease of installation, thanks to a seat base that pops open to help with belt installations.
-Here’s what ClickTight looks like:
+Here’s what ClickTight base looks like when open:

 Here’s a quick video on how ClickTight works: